sehlen-bsi/botan-docs/architecture/src/01_architecture.rst

 The ``lib`` directory has a fine-grained structure into modules and sub-modules.
+Botan's `online documentation <https://botan.randombit.net/doxygen/modules.html>`_ provides a comprehensive overview of those modules and their inter-dependency.
-For further details, please see the Handbook section 15.1 or the online documentation:
+For further details, please see the Handbook section 16.1 or the online documentation:
 `Notes for New Contributers <https://botan.randombit.net/handbook/dev_ref/contributing.html#library-layout>`_

 Botan Build System